 We have not been left alone in this dark world, Emmanuel is with us wherever we will go and He promises to be with us until the end.

-*We need not fear bad news–Jesus is on the throne.
+- We don’t need to fear bad news–Jesus is on the throne.

-*We need not shy away from trouble—Jesus will be with us every step of the way.
+- We don’t have to shy away from trouble—Jesus will be with us every step of the way.

 True joy and happiness comes to those who have found their identity in Christ alone.
 His water of life bursts forth in the soul of those who have placed their trust in Him.
 If you stumble, get up!
 Knowing that He is still on the path that He has prepared for you, waiting for you to follow.

 God’s path leads you home.
 When you arrive, you’ll see His loving arms welcoming you into His presence and all that His eternal hope provides.
 Keep this right perspective and the rose colored glasses will be real.